-A graduated approach:

-Quality First Teaching
+A graduated approach: Quality First Teaching

-- a) Any pupils who are falling significantly outside of the range of expected academic achievement in line with predicted performance indicators and grade boundaries will be monitored. - b) Once a pupil has been identified as possibly having SEN they will be closely monitored by staff in order to gauge their level of learning and possible difficulties. - c) The child's class teacher will take steps to provide differentiated learning opportunities that will aid the pupil's academic progression and enable the teacher to better understand the provision and teaching style that needs to be applied. - d) The SENCO will be consulted as needed for support and advice and may wish to observe the pupil in class. - e) Through (b) and (d) it can be determined which level of provision the child will need going forward. - f) If a pupil has recently been removed from the SEN list they may also fall into this category as continued monitoring will be necessary. - g) Parents will be informed fully of every stage of their child's development and the circumstances under which they are being monitored.
-They are encouraged to share information and knowledge with the school. - h) The child is formally recorded by the school as being under observation due to concern by parent or teacher but this does not place the child on the school's SEN list.
+- a) Any pupils who are falling significantly outside of the range of expected academic achievement in line with predicted performance indicators and grade boundaries will be monitored. - b) Once a pupil has been identified as possibly having SEND they will be closely monitored by staff in order to gauge their level of learning and possible difficulties. - c) The child's Class Teacher will take steps to provide differentiated learning opportunities that will aid the pupil's academic progression and enable the teacher to better understand the provision and teaching style that needs to be applied.
+Specific learning pathways are in place to support the class teacher.
+These are displayed in the staffroom. - d) The SENCO will be consulted as needed for support and advice and may wish to observe the pupil in class. - e) Through (b) and (d) it can be determined which level of provision the child will need going forward. - f) If a pupil has recently been removed from the SEND list they may also fall into this category as continued monitoring will be necessary. - g) Parents will be informed fully of every stage of their child's development and the circumstances under which they are being monitored.
+They are encouraged to share information and knowledge with the school. - h) The child is formally recorded by the school as being under observation due to concern by parent or teacher but this does not place the child on the school's SEND list.
 Parents are given this information.
 It is recorded by the school as an aid to further progression and for future reference. - i) Pupil progress meetings are used to monitor and assess the progress being made by the child.
 The frequency of these meetings is dependent on the individual child's needs and progress being made.

-SEN Support
+SEND Support

-Where it is determined that a pupil does have SEN, parents will be formally advised of this and the decision will be added to the pupil's school.
-The aim of formally identifying a pupil with SEN is to help school ensure that effective provision is put in place and so remove barriers to learning.
+Where it is determined that a pupil does have SEND, parents will be formally advised of this and the decision will be added to the pupil's school information.
+The aim of formally identifying a pupil with SEND is to help ensure that effective provision is put in place and to remove barriers to learning.